 Since people often want to know what I miss when I am away from home (I assume they mean the States) I figured a handy blog would best explain my nostalgia.
 Considering I had a dream last night in which I thought of writing a blog like this before I realized I was no longer in Kuwait but actually back in the US I'd say the timing is spot on.

-iends and family" as a valid answer for "what do you miss?" because those, to me, are a given.
+To be clear: I don't consider "friends and family" as a valid answer for "what do you miss?" because those, to me, are a given.
 If I could take my closest friends, and perhaps a few family members, and bring them all together here (by here meaning "not Kuwait") I totally would.
 However, my nostalgia operates somehow along the guidelines of reality, so here it goes:

-1. Wine - Not even beer or liquor, but just the ability to go down to the store, pick up a bottle and enjoy a glass or two at night - or 10am; whatever, I don't work - and perhaps find myself surprised at the little gem I discovered for only $5, rather than going to the store for sparkling grape juice, yeast and sugar and a week later expressing surprise at the malodorous vinegar I just c
+1. Wine - Not even beer or liquor, but just the ability to go down to the store, pick up a bottle and enjoy a glass or two at night - or 10am; whatever, I don't work - and perhaps find myself surprised at the little gem I discovered for only $5, rather than going to the store for sparkling grape juice, yeast and sugar and a week later expressing surprise at the malodorous vinegar I just created.

-ing of an average-sized human adult.
+2. American Washers - And dryers, just to be even.
+I don't know what miniature race washers here were invented for, but I would like something with the capacity to handle clothing of an average-sized human adult.
 Think I am exaggerating?
 The first picture is an example of a typical outfit for the Sergeant: jeans, t-shirt, underwear, undershirt, socks.
 Please note the items crammed into the washer with space remaining for perhaps another t-shirt.

-t the setting for "cotton" takes 2 hours to complete.
+Plus the fact that the setting for "cotton" takes 2 hours to complete.
 Seriously:

 I either wash everything on "delicate' (53 minutes) or handwash.
 I saw these same miniscule machines in England; what the hell, people?

-Lettuce - You may know I love salads, not because I am forever watching my weight (though I do) but because I love the myriad flavor combinations possible with them.
+3. Lettuce - You may know I love salads, not because I am forever watching my weight (though I do) but because I love the myriad flavor combinations possible with them.
 I am under no delusions that lettuce topped with fried chicken breast, corn, beans, cheese, tortilla strips and ranch dressing is healthy - shit just tastes real good.
 However, iceberg lettuce costs about $6/ head, so I don't venture down that path ofextravagance.
 White cabbage is also expensive (!) topping out at around $8/ kilo.
 Pita bread, on the other hand, costs about 20 cents for a package of 6.

-Recycling - I would say I have been "environmentally aware" since I was 8 or so - around the time I received my first issue of Ranger Rick.
+4. Recycling - I would say I have been "environmentally aware" since I was 8 or so - around the time I received my first issue of Ranger Rick.
 While I am currently nowhere near as involved as I once was, I like to at least recycle because to me it is an extremely visual way to reduce impact.
 Yet there is no recycling here.
 I drink 3 liters of bottled water a day (because it's better to drink than the desalinated water from the tap.)
 What am I supposed to do with all those?
 How do I reuse that many bottles each week!?

 On the plus side, I do enjoy being able to simply switch my electrical outlets "on" or "off".
 If this was widely available in the States we wouldn't have to worry about all that unplugging nonsense: just turn off the outlet.